GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 within 10 minutes.

-If the user requests more than 10, they are blocked from further access, and must wait 10 minutes before we allow them to continue.
+If the user requests more than 10, they are blocked from further access, and must wait 10 minutes before being allowed to continue.

 ### Settings
 `:login_otp_confirmation_max_attempts` - The maximum number of OTP